-The GOLD 2023 report is a major revision of the GOLD 2022 report.
-Following systematic literature searches and double-blind review by the GOLD Science Committee, the GOLD report has been updated to include key peer-reviewed research publications from January 2021 to July 2022.
-In total, 387 new references have been added to the GOLD 2023 report.
+The GOLD 2024 report is an update GOLD 2023 report which was a major revision.
+Following systematic literature searches and double-blind review by the GOLD Science Committee, the GOLD report has been updated to include key peer-reviewed research publications from January 2022 to July 2023.
+In total, 148 new references have been added to the GOLD 2024 report.

-COPYRIGHT, MATERIALS.
-DO NOT COPY OR DISTRIBUTE
+COPYRIGHT MATERIAL.
+DO NOT COPY OR DISTRIBUTE.